Christchurch: Location

 Christchurch is halfway along the east coast of the South Island, facing the South Pacific Ocean.
-With the exception of the Port Hills on Banks Peninsula to its south, the city sits on flat land, on average around 20 m above sea level.
+With the exception of the Port Hills on Banks Peninsula to its south, the city sits on flat land, on average about 20 m above sea level.

 Geology

-The present land mass of New Zealand split from the super continent of Gondwana around 85 million years ago.
+The present land mass of New Zealand split from the super continent of Gondwana about 85 million years ago.
 Prior to that time, mudstone and hardened sandstones commonly known as greywacke was deposited and deformed by tectonic movement.
 Following the split from Gondwana, during the period between 80 and 23 million years ago, the land became eroded and subsided below sea level.
 Marine and terrestrial sediments were deposited, leaving the greywacke as the oldest and deepest layers (basement rock).
-Around 11–6 million years ago, volcanic eruptions created the Banks Peninsula volcanic complex.
+About 11–6 million years ago, volcanic eruptions created the Banks Peninsula volcanic complex.
 Over the last two million years as the Southern Alps were rising, there were multiple periods of glaciation.
 Rivers flowing from the mountains carried alluvial gravels over the area that is now the Canterbury Plains, covering the underlying rock to depths of between 200 and 600 metres.
 Continuing tectonic movement created faults that penetrate from the greywacke rock into the layers above.
 These faults remain beneath Canterbury and Christchurch.

 The glacial/interglacial cycles of the Quaternary Period led to multiple rises and falls in sea level.
 These sea level changes occurred over a period when there was also slow subsidence in the eastern coastal plains of Canterbury and Christchurch.
 The result has been the deposition of sequences of mostly fluvial gravel (occurring during periods of low sea level and glaciation), and fine deposits of silt, sand and clay, with some peat, shells and wood (occurring during interglacial periods when the sea level was similar to the present).